Rural Obesity and Weight Control

 - Pregnancy complications

-The higher rate of rural obesity may be a contributing factor for higher rural rates of chronic diseases.
-For example, the Centers for Disease Control and Prevention’s Health, United States, 2014 Table 42 reports the following rates for 2012-2013:
+The higher prevalence of obesity and overweight among rural residents may be a contributing factor for higher rates of chronic diseases in rural communities.
+The Centers for Disease Control and Prevention’s Health, United States, 2019 Table 13 reports higher rates of heart disease and cancer within non-metropolitan areas.
+The following rates are for 2017-2018:

 |Metropolitan Area||Outside Metropolitan Area|